ashxbw/Bootstrap-Drills/README.md

-In this lab, the goal is to create a responsive resume using Bootstrap like components: Alerts, List Groups, Cards, and Jumbotron.
+In this lab, the goal is to create a responsive resume using Bootstrap components like: Alerts, List Groups, Cards, and Jumbotron.